-Having caught a few reviews of Brian M. Conley and Nathan Ives’ film THE BASEMENT I was quite aware that it had a major twist at the end.
+Having caught a few reviews of Brian M. Conley and Nathan Ives’ film THE BASEMENT, I was quite aware that it had a major twist at the end.
 One that caught plenty of reviewers by surprise.
-Much like THE SIXTH SENSE which like THE BASEMENT has Mischa Barton in the cast.
-Also like that film, I can’t believe everyone didn’t see it coming a mile away.
+Much like THE SIXTH SENSE, which also has Mischa Barton in the cast.
+Also, like that film, I can’t believe everyone didn’t see it coming a mile away.

-Rich musician Craig Owen (Cayleb Long ASCENT TO HELL) makes a run to the liquor store, (in a Lamborghini no less) at the request of his wife Kelly (Mischa Barton THE O.C., THE TOYBOX).
-However, he’s captured by The Gemini Killer (Jackson Davis DESERTED) and awakes to find himself tied up in a basement.
-Alone with just his captor’s multiple personalities for company.
-Can he exploit Gemini’s condition and escape or will he become victim number eight?
+Rich musician Craig Owen (Cayleb Long ASCENT TO HELL) makes a run to the liquor store, (in a Lamborghini no less) at the request of his wife Kelly (Mischa Barton, SPREE, THE TOYBOX).
+However, he’s captured by The Gemini Killer (Jackson Davis, DESERTED) and awakes to find himself tied up in a basement.
+Alone, with just his captor’s multiple personalities for company.
+Can he exploit Gemini’s condition and escape, or will he become victim number eight?

 Coming back to the film’s twist for a moment.
 I found it pretty obvious given a couple of plot points in the first act, but that might be a sign I watch too many of these films.
 Guessing it won’t ruin the film beyond spoiling what would be an “Oh shit!” minute at the end.
 I’m just surprised more people didn’t see it coming.